-Some people associate this river with snakes, and you could indeed come across quite a few of these critters depending upon the time of year you visit.
+Some people associate this river with snakes, and you could come across quite a few of these critters depending on the time of year you visit.

-However, you’ll also see ducks, deer, and various fish that make the trip well worth it if you aren’t a fan of snakes.
+However, you’ll also see ducks, deer, and various fish that make the trip worthwhile if you aren’t a fan of snakes.

 The ideal place to launch here is at John T. Reid Parkway in Woodville, Alabama, and it is about a three-hour trip to where you’ll most likely want to pull out at Mill Road.

-Beavers and alligators are just a few of the potential types of wildlife that you’ll see here.
-Limestone Creek is a 45.5 mile long tributary to the Tennessee River, and it is also a great place to possibly spot a blue heron.
+Beavers and alligators are just a few potential types of wildlife you’ll see here.
+Limestone Creek is a 45.5-mile-long tributary to the Tennessee River and is also a great place to spot a blue heron.

 This kayaking destination is relatively easy for beginners, but you’ll want to be smooth with your paddling to avoid stirring up any potential gators.

-If gators aren’t your thing, then you can choose to take the northern route from the waterfall after launching from Limestone Creek Trail in Madison, Alabama.
+If gators aren’t your thing, you can take the northern route from the waterfall after launching from Limestone Creek Trail in Madison, Alabama.

 Typically, gators aren’t found there.
-You’ll still want to go over common alligator safety rules with your kayaking group.
+You’ll still want to review standard alligator safety rules with your kayaking group.

 If you prefer flexibility for your timeline, this is a great place to kayak since you can choose to make it a one-hour trip or an all-day adventure.

-For shorter trips, find a place in Limestone Bay where you can quickly turn back around to get to your car without having to get someone to drive it upriver.
+For shorter trips, find a place in Limestone Bay where you can quickly turn back around to get to your car without getting someone to drive it upriver.

-Beginner kayakers also love the fact that they can pull over and take a break just about anywhere along the calm water.
-Typically, the current runs only around 1.5 mph, which allows you to float along with minimal effort.
+Beginner kayakers also love that they can pull over and take a break just about anywhere along the calm water.
+Typically, the current runs only around 1.5 mph, allowing you to float with minimal effort.

 The mild current is one of the reasons why many people choose to make this the place where they first learn to paddle or teach their kids the joys of kayaking.

 You’ve got several options for put-in spots along the Flint River.
-If you’ve planned for shuttling paddlers, then launch at Old Highway 431 near the Hays Nature Preserve.
+Launch at Old Highway 431 near the Hays Nature Preserve if you’ve planned for shuttling paddlers.